Our faculty bring to the classroom:

 Dr. Williams' corporate experience spans 25 years in employee education/training, recruitment, staffing, internal communications, employee relations, diversity management and community relations.
 She has served in human resources under Rupert Murdoch, owner of Fox Groups, including Fox Sports, the Los Angeles Dodgers and a variety of other properties.
 Dr. Williams has lived and/or worked in over 30 countries covering five continents.
 In 1997, she launched Communication Works, a corporate training and development consultancy.

 Professor Busby has over 30 years of experience in the accounting industry.
 He was an audit manager for an international CPA firm and served as chapter president of the California Society of Certified Public Accountants (3,000 member chapter).
 He has taught accounting and finance for graduate and undergraduate levels at Loyola Marymount University, Chapman University and University of California, Irvine Extension.
+Courses taught in Concordia's MBA curriculum have included the core accounting and finance courses and elective courses in financial statement analysis and in business tax strategies.

 Andy Grimalda joins us as a Resident Professor in our Business Department with a wealth of experience as a senior manager and entrepreneur.
 Andy recently sold his business that he grew to rank among the 100 largest medical billing companies in the country.
 In this business, he epitomized Friedman's concept of a flat world by integrating technology to maintain seamless operations in both the United States and in India.